Man shoots bystander in botched robbery: NYPD

-HARLEM, N.Y.
-(PIX11) — A suspect allegedly shot a bystander while trying to rob a man at a Manhattan bus stop earlier this month, and part of the action was caught on video, police said.
+CONCOURSE, the Bronx (PIX11) — A suspect allegedly shot a bystander while trying to rob a man at a Bronx bus stop earlier this month, and part of the action was caught on video, police said.

-The armed robber approached a man seated at a bus stop on Morris Avenue in Harlem on Aug.
-11 at around 6:47 a.m. and demands his property, police said.
+The armed robber approached a man seated at a bus stop on Morris Avenue in Concourse on Aug.
+11 at around 6:47 a.m. and demanded his property, police said.
 The suspect then fired three shots, striking a 39-year-old male in the ankle before fleeing the scene in a dark-colored SUV, police said.

 The victim was taken to the hospital in stable condition.